BritishMuseum/audioGuideExtractorInRstats/README.md

 Rename keys.json.dist to keys.json and add in the correct key pair values for the space you are after.

-Run script, open csv file.
+Run scripts, open csv file.